novix-sa/Pyplan/docs/User Guide/Introduction.md

 The following sections covers basic functionalities and features of Pyplan.
 Pyplan is always evolving so that it is probable you will find minor differences between this document and the last Pyplan version running online.

+Pyplan can be considered a Python Integrated Development Environment You must learn Pandas, Numpy and Xarray elsewhere

 The user guide has been structured in the following sections:
 ## Pyplan App Homepage